 - Change filters.
 Always change your filter.
 Some require a change once every three months, but it is good practice to check on the filter every few weeks to ensure it efficiently filters the air.
 Especially at season changes, be sure to check the filter and replace it if it collected a large quantity of dust, dander, or other pollutants.
 This keeps the air circulating in your home clean, which minimizes your fall allergies.

 - Modify settings.
 Though easy to forget, modification of the settings for the HVAC must happen when the season changes.
 The settings you used in the summer do not translate to autumn weather.
 Pay extra attention to the humidity settings because mold and mildew thrive in the fall and contribute to fall allergies.

 - Clean the system.
-Next, ensure no excess dirt, dust, pollen, or other allergens get into the system with regular wipe downs.
-Be sure to dust the fan, vents, and other crucial parts of the system to keep miniscule particles from entering the device.
+Next, ensure no excess dirt, dust, pollen, or other allergens get into the system with regular wipe-downs.
+Be sure to dust the fan, vents, and other crucial parts of the system to keep minuscule particles from entering the device.

 - Clean around the system.
 Along with system cleans, be sure to keep the area around the system free of dirt and dust.
 Wipe down any area close to the system and sweep or vacuum the floor.
 This ensures no dust particles float near the HVAC system and get blown further into the home.

 - Check for mold.
 Mold and mildew grow inside of an HVAC system with excess moisture.
 If mold and mildew are found, be sure to clean the system with warm, soapy water and make sure UV treatment concentrates on the area where the mold grew to reduce symptoms of fall allergies.